pitonyak/ADPStampInventory/Heuristics/README.md

+# Heuristics Program

+The primary purpose of the heuristics is to identify anomalys in a PCAP file.

-Configuration Files
+## Configuration Files

+Configuration files are expected to be in the same directory as the executable.
+The files are referenced without a path.

-eth_types.txt - A list of the valid / expected Ethernet types.
+- eth_types.txt - A list of the valid / expected Ethernet types.
 Indicates if protocol is valid, MAC or IP is an expected part of the payload.

-ip_protocol_ports.txt - For each protocol, lists of suported ports.
+- ip_protocol_ports.txt - For each protocol, lists of suported ports.
 Indicates if protocol is valid, MAC or IP is an expected part of the payload.
 This file is not finalized, especially in that I have not set the columns for entires that may support the IP or MAC to be part of the payload.
 If no entry found here, value in ip_protocols.txt is used instead.

-ip_protocols.txt - List of supported IP protocols.
+- ip_protocols.txt - List of supported IP protocols.
 Indicates if protocol is valid, MAC or IP is an expected part of the payload.
 This file is not finalized, especially in that I have not set the columns for entires that may support the IP or MAC to be part of the payload.

-ip_types.txt - [Deprecated] List of the valid / expected IP protocols.
+- ip_types.txt - **[Deprecated]** List of the valid / expected IP protocols.
 One entry per IP/Port.
 See ip_protocols.txt and ip_protocol_ports.txt.